-Rare books illustrated by renowned Cuban artist Wifredo Lam will be on display in the Wren Library, 21 May-12 June 2018.
+Rare books illustrated by renowned Cuban artist Wifredo Lam are on display in the Wren Library until 14 June 2018.

 Lam is best known for large-scale paintings that fuse modernist and surrealist aesthetics with Afro-Cuban imagery to explore themes of power, spirituality and nature.

 He also engaged in dialogues with poets, composing with them spectacular livres d’artistes such René Char’s Contre une maison sèche, Jean-Dominique Rey’s L’herbe sous les pavés and Ghérasim Luca’s Apostroph’ Apocalypse, considered as ‘one of the most beautiful books of the century’ by Le Monde’s art critic.
 The only copy available in the UK is in the Wren Library.